abstractqqq/myVNTemplate/README.md

 # GodetteVN, A Visual Novel Framework for Godot Users

-## Beta release postponed because of internal restructuring.
-Will not push to main until after restructure is almost done.
+## Refactoring almost done.
+Getting ready to push out more related content.

 ## Goal and Vision: Bringing the theatrical experience into your story, right in the Godot Engine.